weiyuwang2024/vibecoding/transcripts.md

 ---

-## Section 6: Current Limitations: Where Agents Struggle ⚠️
+## Section 6: Current AI Limitations & Problems ⚠️
-*Duration: 2-3 minutes*

 ### 1. Adding New Features Without the Big Picture

 Coding agents often add new features without understanding the design.
 They don't see how the whole system works together, so they might build something that doesn't fit well with what already exists.
 For example, they might create a new way to handle user login without knowing that there's already a security system in place that handles authentication differently.
 This creates conflicts and problems that are hard to fix later.